 Back To Texas

 I had talked with several individuals and traded e-mails with others on the process of licensing in Texas.
-There are lots of rumors but the bottom line is that you must have a CDL-B type of driver’s license to (A) drive non-commercial, personally owned vehicles like a motorhome, (B) if that vehicle exceeds 26,000 pounds GVW, or (C) has air brakes.
+There are lots of rumors but the bottom line (requirement at that time) is that you must have a CDL-B type of driver’s license to (A) drive non-commercial, personally owned vehicles like a motorhome, (B) if that vehicle exceeds 26,000 pounds GVW, or (C) has air brakes.
 We met all three criteria.
 As a point of information, a CDL-A license would allow you to drive commercially—for pay.

 As part of the process to get the license we needed, we had to take a driving test with a state examiner—in our motorhome.
 Rumors are rampant about the actual driving requirements during the test.
 For example, I was told by more than one person that during their test, they had to parallel park their motorhome (yes, traditional parallel parking).
 Is this nuts or what?
 If I were driving a smaller RV—a Class B or Class C—then I could understand that requirement but in a 42’ motorhome?
 That’s just nuts… and somewhat dangerous… and without someone guiding you from outside, is downright silly.
 I was also told by several RVers that they had to do an air brake test.
 Okay, I can buy that, it makes sense, you ought to know how, and you ought to perform the test every once in a while if you have air brakes.